cozie-app/cozie-apple-website/docs/4_deployment/01_deployment.md

 ## Offboarding
 Offboarding is the process at the end of the enrollment of a participant into an experiment.
 This can include returning of devices, uninstalling Cozie, offboarding interview, and disbursement of incentives.

 We ask participants to uninstall Cozie to ensure that they are no longer sharing their data with us.
-If an Apple Watch was provided, it needs to be unpaired with the participant's iPhone.
-Most importantly, the Apple Watch needs to be removed from the *Find My* app of the participant's iPhone.
-If this step is skipped, the Apple Watch will be locked and unusable until it is unlocked.
-If an iPhone was provided, we ask the participant to remove their Apple ID and reset the device.
+If an iPhone and/or Apple Watch was provided, make sure to properly remove accounts and properly unpair the devices.
 Then the equipment receipt is signed again indicating that the iPhone and/or Apple Watch were returned in good condition.

 Now is a good time, to do an exit interview if needed.
 We often ask for the participant's feedback, issues, suggestions for improvement, etc.